ApolloTang/wf-cors-in-action/ch05/listing-5.3-server-add-access-ctrl-allow-cred/README.md

 "owner" as a permission to delete.

 Now server has enabled "access-ctrl-allow-cred" during preflight.
-Client will now send cookie because client has enable "withCredentials".
+However client still refuce to send cookie.

-This work on firefox but does not on Chrome because chrome has disable 3rd party cookie.
+This is b/c client is not enable to send cookie.

-To enble 3rd party cookie, you have to set sameSite:none in cookie. sameSite:none can only be set if it is a https request.
+For client to send 3rd party cookie it need to set withCredentials.